 What really sets What We Do in the Shadows apart is that it does episode after episode of intricate world-building, whilst making sure to wrap it up in as much comedy, chemistry, and vampire shenanigans as fans of the movie and first series would expect.

-Some season highlights include Laszlo on the run from Mark Hamill’s Jim, pretending to be a human bartender named Jackie Daytona, the vampires struggling against an email chain “curse”, the revelation that Laszlo and Nadja have created many of the worlds most popular songs, and of course Guillermo struggling to suppress his Van Helsing, vampire killing ways.
+Some What We Do in the Shadows Season 2 highlights include Laszlo on the run from Mark Hamill’s Jim, pretending to be a human bartender named Jackie Daytona, the vampires struggling against an email chain “curse”, the revelation that Laszlo and Nadja have created many of the worlds most popular songs, and of course Guillermo struggling to suppress his Van Helsing, vampire killing ways.

 The season is also padded out by some incredible guest stars like Mark Hamill as Jim, a disgruntled landlord who Laszlo has owed money for decades, the return of Nick Kroll’s Simon the Devious, Craig Robinson as Claude the leader of the hopelessly inexperienced vampire hunting group/mosquito collectors club, Lucy Punch as Lillith the leader of a group of Witches, and the return of Jermaine Clement’s Vladislav from the What We Do in the Shadows movie.

 Kayvan Novak’s Nandor perhaps takes more of a back seat in the second season, making way for more Guillermo and Colin Robinson, but still shines as the seven hundred and fifty-year-old “Relentless” warrior.
 Matt Berry’s Laszlo and Natasia Demetriou’s Nadja’s chemistry is even better in Season 2, selling the idea of a couple who have been together for over two hundred years perfectly.